smx-smx/shutdown/README.md

 The currently implemented handlers are:

 - automatically close any open `notepad`, `mspaint`, `hxd` instance without saving (useful if you use them as scratchpad)
-- automatically save any close any open IDA database.
+- automatically save and close any open IDA database.
 - try to cleanly close running console applications by sending the Windows equivalent of SIGINT (`CTRL_C_EVENT`) to them

 To enable this mode, you can add `-pre` to the command line in the Task Scheduler settings. **You don't need to add a duplicate entry**.
 The program will spawn a second "normal" instance when running in `-pre` mode.